microsoft/llmops-workshop/labs/lesson_01/lab01.md

 Select the **Standard_NC24s_v3** compute for inference with the selected model, for this workshop one instance is enough.

-If you do not have enough quota you can access the AzureML Quota option in the Managed tab to request an increase in quota for the selected resource.
+If you do not have enough quota you can access the Quota option in the Managed tab to request an increase in quota for the selected resource.

 ![LLMOps Workshop](images/12.03.2024_16.57.31_REC.png)